 When Voodoo Lounge arrived a year earlier, the Rolling Stones didn't make a comeback so much as enjoy a strong shot in the arm.
 Producer Don Was encouraged the band to push itself, as songwriters and as musicians, to write and record the sort of classic R&B that made them famous.
 As a result, Voodoo Lounge became a big success, pulling the Stones – still cohesive as ever – into the '90s.

-The subsequent tour also proved to be wildly successful for the band.
+The subsequent tour also proved to be wildly successful.
 By the time the Rolling Stones loaded up and hit the road, their tour schedule was massive, lasting two years and becoming one of the highest-grossing tours of all time.
-This tour also found the band in fine form.
+The dates also found the band in fine form.

 During the tour, the Rolling Stones took some time to record parts of their live sets, capturing their newfound energy in some of their classic songs.
-They captured recordings in locations such as Tokyo, Amsterdam and Lisbon, as well as at some smaller London shows.
-They also spent some time recording live in-studio.
+They recorded in locations such as Tokyo, Amsterdam and Lisbon, as well as at some smaller London shows.
+They also spent some time taping live in-studio.

 The result was Stripped, a retelling of sorts, introducing a new generation to the music that made legends out of the Rolling Stones.
 Its live production and loose feel could be seen as a retort to the highly produced Voodoo Lounge.
 But just like Voodoo Lounge, the music-loving masses ate it up.